iamanimesh11/Real-time-traffic-and-weather-ETL-project-Streamlit-app/README.md

    **[http://localhost:8501/](http://localhost:8501/)**
    This will open the ETL helper streamlit app .

-2. 📋 **Follow the ETL instructions** provided on the dashboard to get started.
+2. 📋 **Follow the ETL instructions** provided on the strreamlit app to Simulate ETL step by step.

 3. 🐳 **Keep an eye on your containers:**
    Use `docker ps` or Docker Desktop to monitor the status of all services.